Site icon BIG

 A soaker hose distributes water along its length directly into the soil, minimizing evaporation.

-Pros: Efficient for large beds, reduces water waste, can run for several hours automatically.
+Pros: Efficient for large beds, reduces water waste, and can run for several hours automatically.

 Cons: May require longer setup if no timer is available.